juandpinto/thesis-manuscript/source/12_presenting_the_CHVL.md

-# Presenting the CHVL: A vocabulary list of conversational Modern Hebrew
+# The CHVL: A vocabulary list of conversational Modern Hebrew

 ## Organization